Customize the Dock via Preferences

 Your Dock Your Customizations

 Apple starts you off with a pre-configured Dock.
-For some users this is sufficient but if you want to take your Mac OS X experience to another level, customize the Dock.
+For some users this is sufficient but for others, they wish to configure it to suit their unique needs.
+Thus, if you want to take your Mac OS X experience to another level, customize the Dock.
 No two customized Docks are identical.
 The focus of this guide is the Dock Behavior and effects.

 Customize the Dock Behavior